-Tshechu dra is one of the “four cliffs” entrusted by Guru Rinpoche to Phajo Drugom Zhigpo in his prophetic vision located on the other side of Goen Tshephu in Panikong village under Gasa Dzongkhag.
+Tshechu Dra is one of the “four cliffs” Guru Rinpoche entrusted to Phajo Drugom Zhigpo in his prophetic vision.
+This sacred cliff of longevity is located in the Panikong village of Khamaed Gewog under Gasa Dzongkhag at an elevation of 2335 meters above sea level.

-Guru Rimpoche flew from Goen Tshephu Ney to Tshechu dra, where he is said to have extracted longevity water for the benefit of sentient beings.
-Tshechu means “longevity water” and Dra means “cliff“.
-Thus, Tshechudra translates to a cliff of longevity water.
+Guru Rimpoche flew from Goen Tshephu Ney to Tshechudra, where he is said to have extracted longevity water from a cliff to benefit sentient beings.
+Tsechu means “longevity water” and Dra means “cliff“.
+Therefore, Tshechudra translates to a cliff of longevity water.

 How to Reach Tshechu Dra

-Before the route reaches Goen Dambji, you must travel 42 kilometers from Punakha Dzong to Panikong village.
-From there, it takes an hour to Tshechudra Ney.
+To reach Tshechudra, you must travel 42 kilometers from Punakha to Panikong village.
+From Panikon, it takes an hour on foot to Tshechudra Ney.

 Sacred Relics to See at Tshechu dra